O P I N I O N

 And so it was through the first sin of disobedience, that death and suffering worldwide entered in.
 To ask, “What if Adam and Eve had not eaten the forbidden fruit,” is pointless.
 The fall was predictable, and God had a plan from the beginning.

-He will preserve a remnant always and, protect and defend His chosen ones.
+According to the Bible, God will preserve a remnant always and protect and defend His chosen ones.
 And in the end, all will be burned up with only His people, His children, to enter into eternity and paradise once more.

 Jim Robidoux works in precision sheet metal, is father of four and husband of Manchester Ink Link publisher Carol Robidoux.
 He enjoys smoking cigars, pondering life’s big questions, and roots for all his home teams, whether they’re from Philly or Boston.
 He looks forward to receiving fan mail at firstname.lastname@example.org.